+12 inches = 1 foot

+3 feet = 1 yard

 1.25 yards = 1 ell

 This was originally the distance between the nose and the tip of an outstretched arm.

-This is an English measure; the Scottish ell is only just over a yard.
+This is an English measure, the

+Scottish ell is only just over a yard.
-CAPACITY

-4 gills = 1 pint

-2 pints = 1 quart

-4 quarts = 1 gallon

-2 gallons = 1 peck

-8 gallons = 1 bushel

-WEIGHT

-$7000 \text{ grains}^ = 1 \text{ ounce}$
+Weight

-16 drams = 1 ounce

-16 ounces = 1 pound

-14 pounds = 1 stone

-112 pounds = 1 hundredweight

-20 hundredweight = 1 ton

-This was originally based on the weight of a grain of barley.
+7000 grains = 1 ounce 16 drams = 1 ounce 16 ounces = 1 pound 14 pounds = 1 stone 112 pounds = 1 hundredweight 20 hundredweight = 1 ton This was originally based on the weight of a grain of barley.

-WEIGHTS FOR GOLD AND SILVER

-24 grains = 1 pennyweight 20 pennyweights = 1 Troy ounce
+WEIGHTS FOR GOLD AND SILVER 24 grains = 1 pennyweight 20 pennyweights = 1 Troy ounce

-WEIGHTS FOR APOTHECARIES

-20 grains = 1 scruple

-3 scruples = 1 drachm

-8 drachms= 1 ounce
+WEIGHTS FOR APOTHECARIES 20 grains = 1 scruple 3 scruples = 1 drachm 8 drachms= 1 ounce

-Story Seed: Golden Grains
+Story Seed: Golden Grams

 A chicken served up to the grogs at the covenant one feast day contains three grains of gold.
 It may be that the fowl sometimes scratch up and ingest grains of gold and if they can trace the origins of the bird, there may be riches for the taking!
 It was purchased locally last market day from a woman who has sold the covenant poultry before.
 She obtains birds from a number of suppliers, and not always the same ones.
 Recently she has had difficulty finding enough, so has bought from a few sources further away.
 It was from one of these that this chicken came, but the seller cannot identify the origin of a particular bird, least of all a plucked, cooked one.
 Will the magi care enough to help the grogs?
 Will they try to stop them going adventuring?
 In fact, the hen had been feeding in a yard near a goldsmith's workshop.